 Remember our tire specialist and aerodynamics engineer?
 Agents in Claude Code work the same way.
 They’re specialized subagents designed for specific tasks that Claude invokes when their expertise matches the current work.
 Just as you wouldn’t ask the fuel expert to adjust the front wing, each agent brings focused domain expertise to their area.

 Claude can invoke multiple agents simultaneously, parallelizing work across different domains.
 Your security agent can review authentication while your performance agent analyzes query optimization.
-That’s where the real productivity gains come from.

 When to Use Agents